 Christopher Robinson is a microbiologist who spent three months in the Chernobyl exclusion zone as a Fulbright student in 2017.

-My favourite memory of Chernobyl is the puppies.
+My favorite memory of Chernobyl is the puppies.

 I’d wake up at 6 a.m. every morning, walk a kilometer from my run-down hostel to the hotel, which sold cigarettes and vodka and serves such wonderful delicacies like cabbage, boiled eggs, and kielbasa with mayonnaise.
 I’d have breakfast with other scientists studying Chernobyl for various reasons.
 I took a winding path to the hotel.
 It took me a little longer to get there, but every morning I’d be met by a pack of 30 friendly puppies.
 Every time, I’d lay down on the ground and just cuddle with all these dogs.